 75 For selection purposes digital copies of prints are maintained on a Club Database.
 In order to facilitate this, digital files should accompany print entries as defined in Annex B.

 76 Entry for print competitions is through a sized titled JPEG image (see 45/46 above)

 Requirements for PDI images and PDI/Print entries

-77. PDI competition entries and digital copies of print entries are sized and titled JPEGs in sRGB format.
-(These need to be loaded onto the clubs web.site see 45/46 above and the LINKS section)
+77 PDI competition entries and digital copies of print entries are sized and titled JPEGs emailed to ‘email@example.com’ (see 45/46 above)

 78 Image size must fit within a maximum pixel count of 1400 pixels wide by 1050 pixels high.
 Note: - ‘portrait’ format images must also comply meaning that ‘portraits’ can only be a maximum of 1050 pixels high.
 The club digital projector defines the current resolution; this may well change in the future as equipment is upgraded.